laurenmills300/CyanoBLAST/README.md

 To compare against the well-documented PCC 6803 species, the input data was based upon the findings from Baers *et al.* (2019).
 A modified version of Supplementary Table 3 from this paper was created and formed the starting point for all the input data required for PCC 6803’s proteome information.
 ADD FILE NAME OF COMPRESSED TABLE (ComparisonData.npz)

-A second input file was then taken from Supplementary Tables 1, 3 or 4 found in Mills *et al.*, these three tables are split into different class of PCC 6803’s proteome: central metabolism and transport (CentMet); characterised proteins not involved in central metabolism (Known); uncharacterised proteins (Unkown); as well as an option to compare agains all proteins (All).
+A second input file was then taken from Supplementary Tables 1, 3 or 4 found in Mills *et al.*, these three tables are split into different class of PCC 6803’s proteome: central metabolism and transport (centMet); characterised proteins not involved in central metabolism (known); uncharacterised proteins (unkown); as well as an option to compare agains all proteins (all).
 This requires input from the user under -c --category (see below).

 ## Requirements
 CyanoBLAST is written in Python3.8 and requires NumPy, Pandas, openpyxl and bioservices (version > 1.10) modules.